 - ppm700 scale: 2.4EC x 700 = 1680ppm [700 scale]

 - (or 1680ppm / 700 = 2.4EC)

-If your nutrient line says, you should grow your crop at 1100ppm – How do you know which scale the nutrient company is referring to when using the ppm setting?
+If your nutrient line says you should grow your crop at 1100ppm – How do you know which scale the nutrient company refers to when using the ppm setting?

-It is crucial to match the scale on your meter to the scale from the nutrient supplier.
+Matching the scale on your meter to the scale from the nutrient supplier is crucial.

 Ask Yourself This.

 Is the scale on your ppm meter right for the job?
 If it’s US-made nutrients, it could be 650 or 500 scales.
 If the nutrients are made in the UK, it could be 700 scales.
 Australian-made nutrients, it could use the 700 scales!

 Which To Use EC or PPM?